 As a graduate college, Hughes Hall specialises in supporting students studying for taught and research graduate degrees.
 We also welcome mature students studying for undergraduate degrees.
 All students share in a distinctive and dedicated academic context created by a mature and committed community of scholars.
 A distinctive aspect of college life at Hughes Hall is an egalitarian culture where interaction and engagement between Fellows and students is open and encouraged.
-Unlike most colleges, for example, Hughes Hall does not have a “high table” reserved for Fellows at mealtimes.
+Unlike most colleges, for example, Hughes Hall does not have a “high table” reserved for Fellows at mealtimes, and walking on the lawns is not a privilege reserved only for Fellows – students are permitted to walk on the grass.

 The University of Cambridge is over 800 years old, and its unique collegiate system is a central part of the experience of studying here.
 Historically, Hughes Hall has had a unique role in enhancing and supporting graduate study, and the College welcomes excellent students working in traditional and innovative fields throughout the University.